Srushtisankhe/EDA---Data-Analysis/README.md

 # EDA---Data-Analysis

+exploratory data analysis (eda): analyze a dataset and gain insights by creating visualizations and summary statistics

 the code was runned on google colab there might be some note in some of the codes(still the output is shown ) but still the  red alert box is shown so for that you have a option open in google colab at the starting of the code, this will download the packages properly and will show the output properly.